keerthana1178/VersaApp/README.md

 npm run android
 ```
 ### To run the app on your android device
-Plug in your device and enable USB debugging (under developer options).
+ enable USB debugging (under developer options).
+ Plug in your device and change usb prefernces to PTP.
 In your terminal, check if your computer is recognising the device by running-
 ```
 adb devices
 ```